Breast Milk Research and Policy

 The advantage of financial support (incentives) is its ability to attract and engage its target audience.
 The impact of financial support (incentives) to women for breastfeeding is a relatively unexplored area.

-The NPRI-funded NOSH (NOurishing Start for Health) study was testing the feasibility, acceptability and effectiveness (both clinical/public health and cost effectiveness) of offering financial support (vouchers) for breastfeeding in a few areas in South Yorkshire and Derbyshire which had low 6-8 breastfeeding rates.
+The NPRI-funded NOSH (NOurishing Start for Health) study tested the feasibility, acceptability and effectiveness (both clinical/public health and cost effectiveness) of offering financial support to mothers to breastfeed in a areas in South Yorkshire, Derbyshire and North Nottinghamshire with low breastfeeding rates.
 It was hoped that offering vouchers to mothers would increase the prevalence and duration of breastfeeding.

 The study had three stages, each with success criteria for progression to the next stage: